Laaknor/wikicode/README.md

 wikicode
 ========

-Code related to Wikipedia, Wikimedia and Toolserver
+Code related to Wikipedia, Wikimedia and Toolserver.
+My first time using GIT